We Are Once Again Asking for More Memes of Bernie Sanders

 Since this now famous image of Bernie Sanders’ emerged, social media has been busy photoshopping Bernie into band photos, creating AR filters to place Bernie in your home and even crocheting him into 3D.
 To meme in January 2021, is to Bernie.

 The question is, why?
 Why was Bernie the talk of the town at one of the biggest events in recent history?
 What does the popularity and spread of this image and trope signify for behaviour at large; and what does it tell us about what consumers (specifically Western consumers) are expecting from brands over the coming months?
+What does it tell us about using memes in marketing?

 To better get to the crux of this issue, I sat down (virtually) with 1000heads’ Communications Director, Savannah Hobbs.
 Savannah believes that the spread of the meme is caused by two-core categories, all loosely connected to a need to let loose and laugh: